- Energy-efficient living

 Plastics are man-made products that come from valuable non-renewable resources like oil, gas and coal.
 Because these resources are so valuable, and because plastics can be effectively recycled and used again in many other ways, it's important that we recycle as much plastic as possible.

 Plastics are generally recycled through kerbside recycling programs.
-However, some supermarkets now offer a drop-off point for recycling soft plastics such as shopping bags, pasta and rice bags, and biscuit packets.
+However, some supermarkets now offer a drop-off point for recycling soft plastics including shopping bags, cling and bubble wrap, pasta and rice bags, and biscuit packets.

 Depending on where you live, it's possible to recycle a range of products that can't go in your kerbside recycling bin, including: